 If you are unsure where to start, contact the Wintec Accommodation Services team for support and advice on finding the right accommodation for you.

 Support available to students

-Wintec has an on-site childcare centre at the Hamilton City Campus, called Kidz@Wintec.
+We have an on-site childcare centre at the Hamilton City Campus, called Kidz@Wintec.
 Places are limited, so it is best to register your interest early.
-Please contact the Centre Manager Doreen Frame for more information about our facilities.
+Please contact the Centre Manager, Doreen Frame, for more information about our facilities.

 If you are studying at the Rotokauri Campus, click here to find childcare options nearby.

 You may be entitled to a Work and Income NZ (WINZ) subsidy to help with the cost of childcare.
 Subsidies vary depending on your situation.
 Speak to WINZ directly about your options.

 We have various social media networks for you to stay connected with fellow students and staff.
 This is a great way to find about events, news or announcements.
 Find all the social media channels here.

 Sawit - Student Association of Wintec is a student-led, independent organisation providing a source of advocacy, pastoral care and representation for our students.
 This is a great place to stay well informed, promoting a positive student culture and environment, and ensuring your welfare is preserved while you study.
 You can contact the Students' Association directly here.

 You can request a change to your enrolment at any time; however, we recommend doing this as soon as possible to be eligible for a fees refund.
 If you find your course too difficult, think you have chosen the wrong programme or want to change, please contact a student advisor, and we can support and help you with options.
 If you have started your course, talk to your tutor, who can also advise you.